90shree/desktop-pet-kirby/README.md

 First changing the directory to where this program is stored by using the 'cd' command, followed by a space, then your directory.

 Then simply the command, "Kirby.py"

+You can also run the program directly from its IDE.